ICD-Code J09: Influenza due to identified zoonotic or pandemic influenza virus

 Bird flu (avian influenza)

-Bird flu (avian influenza) primarily affects birds but can also be transmitted to humans through close contact with infected birds.
+Bird flu (avian influenza) primarily affects birds.
+It can also be transmitted to humans and other mammals.
 Infection is rare but often has severe symptoms.

 A man with pigs in a pig stall.
 A man with pigs in a pig stall.